-In dense forests, the temperature is already constant just below the surface.
+In dense forests, the temperature is already also constant just below the surface.
 It is decisive for the root system.
+Körner (2007) mentions about 6.5 °C as an almost world-wide value for the temperature limit at tree lines.
 Although we do not know the temperature minima for the root growth of tropical trees, it is known that the enzymes that are decisive for the metabolic processes taking place in roots have a temperature minimum in tropical species that is far above 0 °C; tropical species can therefore already 'catch cold' at temperatures above freezing point and slowly die.
 Ceíba seedlings only grow at temperatures above 15 °C. If we assume that at the roots of trees at the tree line the temperature minimum is 6 to 8 °C, this would just correspond to the soil temperature in Venezuela at the tree line.
 The latter is formed by typical tropical species, holarctic species being completely absent.
 If our assumption is correct, this would also explain the higher position of the tree line in the subtropics.
 There an annual variation of temperature already occurs, so that during the summer season the soil warms up considerably above the annual temperature, and the tree species can take advantage of this favourable season, which is lacking in the diurnal climate.

-◘ Fig. D-63 Schematic mountain profile of the upper stages with montane-subalpine tropical oak forest in the area of Chirripó National Park (Costa Rica) on both mountain flanks (modified after Kapelle 1995).
+◘ Fig. D-63 Schematic mountain profile of the upper belts with montane-subalpine tropical oak forest in the area of Chirripó National Park (Costa Rica) on both mountain flanks (modified after Kapelle 1995).

 ◘ Table D-1 The plant families with woody species, arranged according to their number of species (indicated in parentheses), from five different elevations of montane oak forests of the Sierra de Talamanca in Costa Rica (after Kappelle 1995).